-To be able to get to know a little more about this huge porteño neighborhood, it’s best to do it with a Guide.
-On the Buenos Aires tourism website you will see several tours, some are free and others are very cheap.
+To get to know a little more about this huge porteño neighborhood, it’s best to do it with a Guide.
+On the Buenos Aires tourism website, you will see several tours, some are free, and others are very cheap.

-Among the must-see is the visit of urban art, the guided tour of the Forests of Palermo, the guided tour of the Temples of Villa Crespo and Palermo and the guided tour of Palermo Hipódromo.
+Among the must-see is the visit to urban art, the guided tour of the Forests of Palermo, the guided tour of the Temples of Villa Crespo and Palermo, and the guided tour of Palermo Hipódromo.

-You have to choose, but if you can only make one, I would choose the Palermo Forests and the urban art.
+You have to choose, but I would choose the Palermo Forests and urban art if you can only make one.

 Visit the Japanese Garden

 The Japanese Garden of Buenos Aires is the largest Japanese-style park outside the Japanese country and has unique elements of its culture.

 The Japanese Garden from Buenos Aires was created by the Japanese community of the city and is located in the Palermo neighborhood.

 It was built in 1967 in honor of the visit of then Crown Prince Akihito, the present Emperor of Japan.